+'''

-''' PTC_TRACK_LINE, TURNS=integer,
+PTC_TRACK_LINE, TURNS=integer,

 ONETABLE=logical, FILE=string, EXTENSION=string,

 ROOTNTUPLE=logical,

 EVERYSTEP=logical, TABLEALLSTEPS=logical,

 GCS=logical;

 '''

 TURNS number of turns to be tracked.
-If the layout of the machine is not closed, this value is forced to ${\tt TURNS=1}$ by ${\tt PTC}$ separate files.
+If the layout of the machine is not closed, this value is forced to TURNS=1 by PTC separate files.

-ONETABLE a logical switch to write all particle coordinates to a single file instead of if FILE is omitted, no output is written to file.
+ONETABLE a logical switch to write all particle coordinates to a single file instead of if FILE is present, track tables are printed, optionally to files with name constructed from the base filename specified.